Milestone Pilot Project

-A Pilot Study was completed on the Milestone Project.
-The Pilot Study outlines how the Company can utilize the Milestone asset through reduced levels of potential production using innovative selective solution mining techniques.
+Western Potash developed a Final Engineering Report along with Amec Foster Wheeler and Agapito Associates Inc. The Final Engineering Report outlines how the Company can utilize the Milestone asset through reduced levels of potential production using innovative selective solution mining techniques and crystallization ponds.
 Reducing the CAPEX and maintaining a competitive OPEX were key goals throughout the process.
-The Milestone plant facilities incorporated in the Pilot Study include: a cavern well field, a wet processing plant, a dry processing plant, product storage, loadout, and all other necessary site infrastructure.
+The Milestone Project processing requirements include: Six (6) horizontal caverns in total for the life of the Pilot Project, a crystallization pond, processing facility, product storage, loadout, and all other necessary site infrastructure.

 Key Highlights of the Pilot Study:

 |Operating Life of Mine||12 Years|

 |Water Source||Brackish Water - Mannville Formation|

 The Pilot Study is based on a Mineral Resource in the Esterhazy Member (the target mining horizon) in Section 20, Township 14, Rage 17 west of the Second Meridian.
 A cut-off grade of 15.8% KCl (10% potassium oxide K2O) was used to define the top and bottom of the target Esterhazy member in each well.